-The table at the end of this article shows when these phases occur during 2019, not just for Mercury but for all the planets.
+The table at the end of this article shows when these phases occur during 2020, not just for Mercury but for all the planets.
 There isn't as much lore about the behavior of Venus, Mars and the other planets when retrograde, but you can expect that the affairs of these planets would be affected in phases analogous to the way Mercury is affected.

 While Jupiter and the planets beyond it go retrograde for some months every year, Venus and Mars each go retrograde only about every two years.
-Occasionally both will retrograde in a given calendar year, as they did in 2014, or neither will retrograde, as it will be in 2019.
-But usually they go retrograde in alternate years.
+Occasionally both will retrograde in a given calendar year, as they did in 2020 and in 2022; neither of those planets had retrograde periods in 2019.
+In 2023, we start with Mars retrograde and it turns direct early in January; Venus goes retrograde later in the year.
+But, usually, they go retrograde in alternate years.
 Because the retrogrades of Venus and Mars are rarer than those of the other planets, mundane astrologers are apt to take extra note of them in the year when their retrogrades occur.